How the mobile revolution changed the way we market and develop for the Web.

 As Internet marketers we strive to cater to both types of users.
 The obvious place to start is the website.
 When designing for mobile users, screen real estate and user intent is the basis for all design decisions.
 Typically we look at our analytics for historical use of the website.
 What are our mobile visitors doing and how can we serve them better?

-Another example we recently completed is the website for SSMLaw, an employment law firm based in Toronto.
+An example of a website we recently completed is the website for SSMLaw, an employment law firm based in Toronto.
 We discovered that the intent of their visitors was not to consume content, so much as to send a very quick email, call, or find the office location.
-The solution was a very simple mobile design that gave these contact options first and foremost, with content consumptions options available if needed.
+The solution was a very simple mobile design that gave these contact options first and foremost, with content consumption options available if needed.

 Search marketing in a mobile world has also changed dramatically.
 Again, screen real estate and proximity have changed the rules to accommodate mobile consumers.
 The number of results per search page is much less, which puts more pressure on search marketing campaigns to achieve top positions.
 Plus as search results become more and more personalized based on each users own preferences, locations and connections, the search strategy becomes more complicated.